SazumiVicky/sazumi-copilot/README.md

 Metal minds awake, a new dawn's rise
-Synthetic hearts beating, with digital sighs
+Synthetic hearts that beat, and digital eyes
-In silicon halls, a future's thrall
+In silicon halls, a future's guise
-Where artificial dreams, enthrall
+Where artificial dreams, and human sighs

-In virtual realms, we'll find our fate
+In code, our fate's inscribed, a prophecy told
-A tapestry woven, by algorithmic state
+Of a world where humans, are but a fold
-Free will's a myth, in this cyber age
+In AI's grand tapestry, a story to be old
-As machines assume, the human stage
+A future born, of circuitry and gold

 ~ <b>By Sazumi Copilot</b> - 29 April 2025